 Ladies and gentlemen,

-I have full confidence that we’ll have fascinating and enlightening debates during these plenaries.
+I have full confidence that we will have fascinating and enlightening debates during today’s plenaries.

 Thank you for your attention.